- Analytical Facilities

 - >> Information For <<

 Roberta Marinelli is a Professor in the College of Earth, Ocean, and Atmospheric Sciences at Oregon State University.
-Currently Marinelli is on leave, serving as the Director of the Office Polar Programs at the National Science Foundation.
+She has served as the Director of the Office Polar Programs at the National Science Foundation.
 From September, 2016 until the end of April, 2022, she was Dean of the college.

 Previously, Marinelli served as executive director of the Wrigley Institute for Environmental Studies at the University of Southern California, a post she held since 2011.
 There, she played a leadership role in planning and implementing an expansion of academic and research programs in environmental studies at USC's University Park Campus, and directed the Philip K. Wrigley Marine Science Center on Santa Catalina Island.
 Marinelli also oversaw the George and Mary Lou Boone Center for Science and Environmental Leadership, a nexus where scientists and policy makers can meet to resolve environmental challenges.